 - Removing wisdom teeth at a younger age can also decrease surgical complications.
 Typical complications such as bleeding, swelling, and discomfort increase with age.

 To learn more about wisdom teeth removal at our practice, give us a call at (903) 534-1414.
-Our oral surgeons, Dr. Charles Stone and Dr. Brian Stone, have years of experience extracting wisdom teeth for patients of all ages, and they will be happy to help you determine whether wisdom teeth removal is right for you.
+Our oral surgeons have years of experience extracting wisdom teeth for patients of all ages, and they will be happy to help you determine whether wisdom teeth removal is right for you.